Which Calcium Causes Constipation?

 And increasing fluid intake and your physical regimen has many fringe benefits besides gastrointestinal ones.
 Because weight bearing exercise is a key component of good bone health and is scientifically proven to help to keep your bones strong.
 It is equally as important as the calcium and minerals you take.

-All Calcium are NOT Created Equally
+All Calcium is NOT Created Equally

 But possibly more important than digestive issues, this calcium is scientifically proven to actually increase bone density.
 2 published clinical studies show participants doing so within 6 short months!
 (5)